Marwan-M-Ai/EV_Vehicle_Demand_Prediction/README.md

 Train a forecasting model to predict EV demand for the next 3 years

-Build an interactive website where users can check predictions across different counties
+Build an interactive Streamlit dashboard to check predictions across different counties